On this page

 - Where necessary, career assistance, relocation assistance, Employee Assistance Program (EAP), etc.

-- Family needs: elder care, spousal employment, child care, child education needs, etc.
+- Family needs such as elder care, spousal employment, child care, child education needs, etc.

-- List of local clubs or charities, as well as a recommended list of service companies (plumbing, electrical, heating, etc.).
+- List of local clubs or charities, and a recommended list of service companies (plumbing, electrical, heating, etc.).

 Hazards that are introduced include: